What is a Wolfdog?

 Since wolfdogs are rarely adopted out to the general public from most shelters, they are at the top of

-of temperament or health problems may be in their lines because they often breed for looks.
-They often
+what type of temperament or health problems may be in their lines because they often breed for looks.
+They

 higher fees.
 They will sell to anyone who shows up with the purchase price, and once the sale is done, rarely